markqvist/Reticulum/README.md

 The default config file contains examples for using Reticulum with LoRa transceivers (specifically [RNode](https://unsigned.io/projects/rnode/)), packet radio TNCs/modems and UDP.
 By default a UDP interface is already enabled in the default config, which will enable Reticulum communication in your local ethernet broadcast domain.

 You can use the examples in the config file to expand communication over other mediums such as packet radio or LoRa, or over fast IP links using the UDP interface.
 I'll add in-depth tutorials and explanations on these topics later.
 For now, the included examples will hopefully be enough to get started.

+## Caveat Emptor
+Reticulum is alpha software, and should be considered experimental.
+While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
+If you want to help out, or help sponsor an audit, please do get in touch.